lightstep/terraform-lightstep-aws-dashboards/modules/cloudtrail-dashboard/README.md

-# Lightstep AWS CloudTrail Dashboard
+# Cloud Observability AWS CloudTrail Dashboard

-This module provisions a Lightstep dashboard for AWS CloudTrail.
+This module provisions a Cloud Observability dashboard for AWS CloudTrail.